Where The Locals Go In Manchester

 An affordable lunch buffet

-Manchester isn’t exactly cheap, but you really don’t need to break the bank just to fill your belly, either.
+Manchester isn’t exactly cheap, but you really don’t need to break the bank for a satisfying meal.
 China Buffet has lunch deals on its daily buffet from Monday to Thursday, so you can really eat as much as you want for as little as £7.50.
-Alongside the usual British/Chinese dishes such as spare ribs, sweet-and-sour pork, Singapore-style vermicelli, hot-and-sour soup and so on, there are chips, fried and roasted chicken and sausages.
+Here, there’s something for everyone.
+Alongside the usual British/Chinese dishes such as spare ribs, sweet-and-sour pork, Singapore-style vermicelli, hot-and-sour soup and so on, there are chips, fried and roasted chicken, and sausages as well.

 A classic dive bar